bigpigeon.us webpage WW II - Japan, updated by RAC 7 Feb 2020.

 - The timeline at http://www.historyplace.com/unitedstates/pacificwar/timeline.htm is informative.

-The War with Japan - They served and survived
+WW II - Japan - They served and survived

 At the end of each webpage outlining a battle or campaign, I list the dead with Pottawattamie County, Iowa connections.
-Here I list those with a family or neighborhood connection who served in the War with Japan and survived.
+Here I list some with a family or neighborhood connection who served in the War with Japan and survived.

 - Lloyd Joyce of Garden City, Kansas, my son-in-law's father, served with the 112th Cavalry Regiment.
 His unit first saw combat during the December 1943 landing at Aware on the south coast of New Britain.
 Lloyd's unit later fought in northern New Guinea and on Leyte and Luzon in the Philippines.
 Lloyd suffered a serious shrapnel wound on Leyte but after hospitalization returned to his unit on Luzon.